-On October 29, 2015, the Federal Energy Regulatory Commission (Commission) approved the California Independent System Operator Corporation's (CAISO) proposed tariff amendments to allow a transition period for new Energy Imbalance Market (EIM) entities during the first six months of EIM participation, effective November 1, 2015.1 Puget Sound Energy (PSE) entered the EIM on October 1, 2016, and the transition period will apply to its balancing authority area until April 1, 2017.
+On October 29, 2015, the Federal Energy Regulatory Commission (Commission) approved the California Independent System Operator Corporation's (CAISO) proposed tariff amendments to allow a transition period for new Energy Imbalance Market (EIM) entities during the first six months of EIM participation, effective November 1, 2015.
+Arizona Public Service (APS) entered the EIM on October 1, 2016, and the transition period will apply to its balancing authority area until April 1, 2017.

 During the six-month transition period, the pricing of energy in the balancing authority area of a new EIM entity is not subject to the pricing parameters that normally apply when the market optimization relaxes a transmission constraint or the power balance constraint.
-Instead, during the six-month transition period, the CAISO will clear the market based on the marginal economic energy bid (referred to herein as "transition period pricing").
+Instead, during the six-month transition period, the CAISO will clear the market based on the marginal economic energy bid (transition period pricing).
 In addition, during the six-month transition period, the CAISO sets the flexible ramping constraint relaxation parameter for the new EIM entity's balancing authority area between \$0 and \$0.01, but only when the power balance or transmission constraints are relaxed in the relevant EIM balancing authority area.
 This is necessary to allow the market software to determine the marginal energy bid price.

 Consistent with the Commission's October 29 order, the CAISO and the Department of Market Monitoring (DMM) will file informational reports at 30-day intervals during the six-month transition period for any new EIM entity.
-The CAISO provides this report for PSE to comply with the Commission's requirements in the October 29 order.
+The CAISO provides this report for APS to comply with the Commission's requirements in the October 29 order.
 The CAISO anticipates filing these reports on a monthly basis.
-However, because the complete set of data is not available so soon after the end of the applicable month, depending on the market performance each month, and because of the need to coordinate with the EIM entity, the CAISO expects to continue to file the monthly reports approximately 25 days after the end of each month in order to provide the prior full month's data.
+However, because the complete set of data is not available immediately after the end of the month, and depending on the market performance, along with the need to coordinate with the EIM entity, the CAISO expects to continue to file the monthly reports approximately 25 days after the end of each applicable month to provide the prior full month's data.
 In addition, because the DMM must review the CAISO's report before completing its own independent assessment, the DMM will file its report approximately 15 business days after the CAISO files its report.